 Archaeologists at the Zion and Nea digs will soon discover indisputable proof that they’ve found the correct site of the Jewish temples.
-They have already found the cistern that carried ‘Living Waters’ to the Temple. a mikveh, animal bones (from Korbanot), a huge number of shells of the Murex trunculus snail, from whence comes ‘tekhelet’ the ‘blue’ of the clothing of the High Priest.
+They have already found the cistern that carried ‘Living Waters’ to the Temple. the High Priest’s mikveh, three showbread ovens, animal bones (from Korbanot), a huge number of shells of the Murex trunculus snail, from whence comes ‘tekhelet’ the ‘blue’ of the clothing of the High Priest.
 Those very shells came from creatures that were used to colour the vestments of a High Priest who could trace his lineage back to Aaron, the brother of Moses.

 There will be no avoiding the truth when archaeologists come upon an enormous quantity of salt in a very small chamber.
 The Chamber of Salt housed salt for sprinkling on the Korbanot before they were placed on the altar.
 It also housed salt for sprinkling on the ramp of the Altar and for tanning hides.